SANDEEPxKOMMINENI/Scaffolding_Agent/README.md

-# Blueprint 🚀
+# Scaffolding Agent 🚀

 A smart project scaffolding tool that uses AI to generate optimized project structures based on your requirements.
+This web application provides an intuitive interface for creating well-structured projects tailored to your specific needs.

 ## Features